 ACRL Workshop "Scholarly Communication: From Understanding to Engagement "

 Bring this one-day workshop to your campus, chapter, or consortia year round.
 Additionally, ACRL offers a partial subsidy on a competitive basis for five hosts each summer.
-Full details on how to apply are available in January, applications due in early February.
+Full details on how to apply are available in October, applications due in November.

 ACRL's Scholarly Communication Initiative